Capital allowances for intangible assets

 A company may claim capital allowances for capital expenditure incurred on specified intangible assets against its income from ‘relevant activities’.
 Examples of specified intangible assets include patents, copyrights, trademarks and know-how.

-Part 9 of the Corporation Tax manual has a full list of the specific intangible assets included in the scheme.
+Appendix 1 of Tax and Duty Manual Capital allowances for intangible assets has a full list of the specified intangible assets included in the scheme.

 ‘Relevant activities’ include: